INTERNATIONAL COVID NOTE: The ability to purchase a ticket does NOT mean you will be allowed to enter a particular country.

 - Physical distancing required.

-- Closed: Bars, casinos, restaurant counter service and food courts.
+- Closed: Bars, restaurant counter service, food courts and casinos not on Tribal lands.

 - New Mexico Travel Advisory: https://www.newmexico.org/covid-19-traveler-information/